The Thomas W. Briggs Foundation focuses its support on the following:

 Civic – Efforts that build on the uniqueness of Memphis, enhance the quality of life and provide opportunities for all people to interact

-Education – Efforts that improve the quality of teaching; efforts that assist students, especially the disadvantaged, in succeeding in the classroom and in the job market; and efforts of local higher education institutions that encourage and ensure excellence
+Education – Efforts in local primary and secondary schools that improve the quality of teaching and assist students, especially the disadvantaged, in succeeding in the classroom and in the job market; and efforts of local higher education institutions that encourage and ensure excellence

 Social Services – Efforts that address local issues and concerns that improve the quality of life for individuals in need and empower them to become contributing members of our community